 A per se impaired driving charge allows a conviction for drunk driving based solely upon a driver's blood alcohol content, without the need for further evidence that the defendant's ability to drive was impaired as a result of intoxication.
 A per se offense can only be charged if your blood alcohol content is known.

-Sometimes, a drunk driver will be required to install an "ignition interlock" device on his car, requiring him to pass a breath test in order to start the ignition.
+In some cases a convicted drunk driver will be required to install an ignition interlock device on his car, requiring him to pass a breath test in order to start the ignition.
 Some states will immobilize or impound the drunk driver's car.
 Some drunk drivers also have a breath testing device installed in their homes, and have to submit to random tests on that device when called by their probation officers.
-Some states have forfeiture statutes, which may allow them to take away your car as the result of a drunk driving conviction.
-Some states will impose higher sentences on people who, for example, are driving drunk while transporting children, whose blood alcohol content is exceptionally high, or who were driving in a particularly reckless or dangerous manner while impaired.

-If you injure or kill somebody, you will also most likely be sued by that person or his family.
-You should note that damages you cause to people as a result of drunkenness are not dischargeable in bankruptcy.
-You should also be aware that some states will not allow you to have a driver's license until you satisfy (i.e., pay off) a judgment against you, for injuries you cause in an automobile accident.
+If an impaired driver injures or kill somebody, the driver will also likely be sued by the injured person or their family.
+Any damages caused to people or property as a result of drunkenness are not dischargeable in bankruptcy, meaning that an impaired driver can have a judgment hanging over his head for many years, perhaps indefinitely.
+Many states will not allow you to have a driver's license until you satisfy (pay off) a judgment against you for injuries you cause in an automobile accident.